 Sugar is one form of carbohydrate in our diets.
-Since carbohydrates affect blood glucose levels more than any other nutrient, this fact sheet offers lower carbohydrate recipes that can be helpful for both individuals with diabetes and those who are simply wanting a lower carbohydrate diet.
+Since carbohydrates affect blood glucose levels more than any other nutrient, this fact sheet offers lower carbohydrate recipes that can be helpful for individuals with diabetes and those who simply want a diet lower in carbohydrates.

-Some low-sugar foods can be easily and safely preserved at home; however, the color, texture and flavor of these foods may be different than expected and may be less acceptable.
-It may be beneficial to try the selected recipe(s) prior to preserving large amounts in order to determine if you and/or your family like the final product.
+Some low-sugar foods can be easily and safely preserved at home; however, the color, texture, and flavor of these foods may be different than expected and may be less acceptable.
+It may be beneficial to try other recipes before preserving food in large amounts in order to determine if you and/or your family enjoys the final product.

 Canning